havuong/automated-visual-testing-with-Applitools/README.md

 eyes.checkWindow("After mouse click");
 ```

-## Different levels of image comparison and when it's best to use each
+## Different levels of image comparison
 Applitools Eyes is a very flexible visual validation tool.
 It recognizes that not all applications are the same and therefore provides various comparison methods so that you have the right level of image matching for your testing.
 These comparison options are called match levels.

 ### Exact Match Level